Ticki/rustastic-smtp/README.md

 **This project is very much a work in progress.
 I'm planning on releasing a `v1 beta` at about the same time Rust reaches `v1` and stricly respect SemVer from there.
 Until then, I'll be making breaking changes from time to time.**

+**EDIT 15.05.2015: Rust stable v1 is coming today.
+I am currently working on getting a new release of Rustatic SMTP that works with Rust v1.
+Might take a bit of time though.**

 # Example

 To help you get started and showcase `rsmtp` in action, we have built an [example SMTP server](https://github.com/conradkleinespel/rustastic-smtp-test-server/blob/master/src/main.rs).